phasewalker18/ReaControl24/README.md

 ## Getting Started

-Copy the files to your system in a reasonable spot where you will be able to run the python programs and log files can be created.
+Copy the files to your system in a reasonable spot (your REAPER Scripts directory for example) where you will be able to run the python programs and log files can be created.
 For a quick start, if your DAW and Control24 are on the same LAN, and you intend to run this middleware on your DAW PC:

 Copy the provided Reaper.OSC file into the correct directory on your system for such files.
 You will find a convenient button in the reaper dialogs to find this for you when configuring the csurf plugin.